Your “Academic Score:” College Admission Data Shows Even Great Academics Aren’t Enough to Get You In

 That’s why the Harvard data showed that, out of 3 categories (academics, extracurriculars, personal), a high score on “personal” was the rarest in the applicant pool: only 1 in 5 applicants earned a high personal score.
 However, almost 75% of admitted students had a high personal score.

 In a nutshell, earning a high personal score is more important than earning a high academic score.
-And you can do it with the right essays.
+And you can do it with the right essays and the right college essay advisors.